-It’s no surprise Grayson Bellamy is the first doctoral student to ever receive a fellowship from UL’s Fire Safety Research Institute (FSRI).
+It’s no surprise Grayson Bellamy is the first doctoral student to ever receive a fellowship from the Fire Safety Research Institute (FSRI), part of UL Research Institutes.
 He has spent much of his academic career with FSRI – researching, learning, and developing expertise in fire dynamics and engineering.

 Grayson first learned about FSRI through his father, who is also a fire engineer.
 They traveled to UL Solutions headquarters to assist with an experiment examining fire sprinkler configurations for protecting difficult warehouse commodities.
 An undergrad at the time, Grayson found the experience interesting and decided to apply for an internship at FSRI.